daviddupuis/jeffskinnerbox.github.io/content/articles/howto-linux-maintenance-and-filesystem-hygiene.md

     sudo smartctl -i /dev/sda

-If smartctl can access the drive, you should turn on some SMART features.
+If `smartctl` can access the drive, you should turn on some SMART features.
-Run the following command my three drives:
+I ran the following command on my three drives (example for the `/dev/sda` drive):

     sudo smartctl -s on -o on -S on /dev/sda